slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - On a plateau take a step back.
 - Break down your dreams/goals into achievable steps.

-HOWEVER... your level of success will seldom exceed your level of personal development.
+However your level of success will seldom exceed your level of personal development.

+> *'We don’t rise to the level of our expectations, we fall to the level of our training.' -- Archilochus*

 <!--
-Your belief that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
+fear that you are not good enough: that you will never find a woman as good as your current girlfriend, or that other men will be able to care for her and satisfy her better than you will.
 -->